red-hat-ai-dev/vLLM-zero-to-hero-overview/README.md

 ## Questions or feedback

-Found an issue or have an idea?
+Found an issue or have an idea where you can contribute?
 [Open an issue in this repository](https://github.com/red-hat-ai-dev/vLLM-zero-to-hero-overview/issues)

-Made for the vLLM community by Red Hat AI.